 - Check with your state or municipality’s regulations regarding after-market air horns.
 While most states allow them, there might be specifications that you must follow to stay compliant.

-- Prior to using your air horns in real-life situations, test the horn first to confirm that it offers the advance warning you’re hoping to achieve.
-The last thing you want is to use your air horn in an emergency situation and discover that it’s not as loud or effective as you had hoped.
+- Before using your air horns in real-life situations, test the horn first to confirm that it offers the warning you’re hoping to achieve.
+The last thing you want is to use your air horn in an emergency and discover that it’s not as loud or effective as you had hoped.

 Q: Is there a decibel rating that I should target for my air horn?